docusign/code-examples-java/README.md

 1. Add VM argument `-Dspring.profiles.active=dev` to your IDE
 1. Note that IntelliJ IDEA Community Edition does not directly support Spring Boot applications.
-1. If you wish to add Lombok, search for and install the Lombok Annotations Plugin.
+1. [Optional] If you wish to add Lombok, search for and install the Lombok Annotations Plugin.
 If using Eclipse, download the [lombok.jar](https://projectlombok.org/downloads/lombok.jar) itself to your local machine, open a terminal or command prompt window and install by typing in  `java -jar lombok.jar` then pressing **Enter**.
 ### Build and run
 Launchers are built as a dedicated application with embedded TomCat server.
 Build:
 ``` bash